-ENACOM (Ente Nacional de Comunicaciones), formerly known as AFTIC and CNC, is the new telecommunications regulatory agency in Argentina, created in 2015.
-Products that utilize such technologies such as Radiofrequency, Cellular, or Satellite require approval and certification to be commercialized in Argentina.
+ENACOM (Ente Nacional de Comunicaciones), formerly known as AFTIC and CNC, is the telecommunications regulatory agency in Argentina since 2015.
+Products that using technologies such as radio frequency, cellular, or satellite require ENACOM type approval and certification to be commercialized in Argentina.

-Most products require testing in Argentina, and typically one to three samples is needed depending on the device.
-Modular and System approval may be possible depending on the characteristics of the equipment.
+Most products require testing in Argentina, and typically one to three samples are needed depending on the device.
+Modular and system approval may be possible depending on the characteristics of the equipment.

-Local representation is required for ENACOM certification and LARCG can provide Cert Holder Services if you don’t have a presence in Argentina.
+Argentina requires local representation for ENACOM certification.
+LARCG can provide certification holder services if you don’t have a presence in Argentina.

-Argentina has a few restricted frequency bands such as the 800MHz band and UWB’s.
-LARCG help identify what technologies and frequencies are allowed for use in Argentina.
+Argentina has a few restricted frequency bands such as the 800MHz band and some ultra-wide band frequencies.

-Manufacturing, importation and commercialization of certain products in Argentina require Safety Approval and Certification in Argentina.
-Depending on the electrical characteristics if your product, the following safety requirements may apply:
+Manufacturing, importation and commercialization of certain products in Argentina require safety approval and certification.
+Depending on the electrical characteristics of your product, the following safety requirements may apply:

 Formula C Certification (S-Mark)

 Formula B Certification (high specialized equipment)

 IRAM Certification (Instituto Argentino de Normalización y Certificación)

 Products that need the S-Mark certificate: